-It’s a neat looking grenade, produced relatively early in the war for use on the Alpine front against the Italians.
+It’s a neat looking grenade, first used relatively early in the war on the Serbian front, although this example comes from the Italian front.
 It was not only the first Austro-Hungarian grenade specifically designed to be used both as a hand grenade and as a rod grenade fired from a rifle, but the first that could accept either an impact or a delay fuse.

 Hence its moniker of the Universal grenade.

 The body of this grenade, about ten inches in length, consists of a brass nose cone which detaches from the brass base…